orbitalquark/textadept/doc/11_Scripting.md

 Even though Textadept can be run with [LuaJIT][], LuaJIT is based on Lua 5.1 and is not fully compatible with Lua 5.2.
 Therefore, modules and scripts should be written to be compatible with both versions.
-There is a compatibility layer in *core/compat.lua*.
-Please see it for more information.
+For the most part, only Lua 5.2's `_ENV` is not supported by LuaJIT.

 [LuaJIT]: http://luajit.org